 Because wounds can be so different, your doctor will give you instructions on how to take care of yourself after you go home from the hospital.
-In most cases, doctors will ask patients to do the following things:
+In most cases, doctors will ask patients to:

 - Keep the wound covered with a clean dressing until there's no more fluid draining from it.
 A doctor or nurse will give you instructions on how to change your dressing and how often.

-- Wait an average of 2-4 days after surgery before showering.
+- Wait about 2-4 days after surgery before showering.
 Because each case is different, ask your nurse or doctor what to do before you can shower again.

 - Avoid soaking in the bathtub or swimming until your next doctor visit.
 Dirt in the water could seep into the wound and contaminate it.
 Also, there's a risk that a wound might pull apart if it gets too wet.